Murine respirovirus: Evolution Stability

 The genomes of non segmented negative-stranded RNA viruses (including paramyxoviruses) have a low rate of homologous recombination and evolve comparatively slowly.
 Multiple reasons for this genomic stability likely exist: (1) the genomes of these viruses are nonsegmented, therefore cannot undergo genetic reassortment, (2) each protein and each amino acid has an important function.
 Therefore, any new genetic insertion, substitution or deletion would lead to a decrease or total loss of function that would in turn cause the new virus variant to be less viable.
 (3) Sendai virus belong to viruses that are governed by the “rule of six”.
 SeV genome as genomes of other paramyxoviruses mainly include six genes, which encode for six major proteins.
 Low rate of homologous RNA recombination in paramyxoviruses probably results from this unusual genomic requirement for polyhexameric length (6n+0).
 Natural high genomic stability of SeV is a positive feature for it potential use as a vaccine vector or as an oncolytic agent.
 For any clinical or industrial applications, it is important that SeV genomic and inserted foreign trans genes would be expressed in a stable way.
-Genetic stability enables performance of many serial passages in cell cultures or embryonated chicken eggs without viral genomic change.
+Paramyxoviruses show relatively little genomic or antigenic change over time.
+They are known to stably express a wide variety of heterologous antigens at relatively high levels in many species of animals.